Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Feedback for Collision-Free Scheduling

-By \eqref{eq:no_err_condition}, for any arbitrary activity pattern $\mathbf{A}$, one can always find $t$ to satisfy the condition \eqref{eq:encoding}.
+By \eqref{eq:no_err_condition}, for any arbitrary realization of $\mathbf{A}$, one can always find $t$ to satisfy the condition \eqref{eq:encoding}.
 Since at most one active user is in each subset of $\part^{(t)}$, \eqref{eq:decoding} guarantees that the schedule is collision-free.